In Conversation: Director of Impact Andrea Incudine On Data, Storytelling, and Leadership

 Stevie: Now it’s four years later and data-driven decision-making is an organization-wide priority for Family Reach.
 How has the organization’s growth led to evolutions in your role and the creation of your impact team?

 About six months after my consultant contract was up, Family Reach had an open position for Senior Manager of Programs & Evaluation.
-When I started in this full-time role, we were focused on explaining our Financial Treatment Program, enhancing our ability to document and document well, and improving our data quality.
+When I started in this full-time role, we were focused on explaining our services, enhancing our ability to document and document well, and improving our data quality.

 Now we’ve evolved to the point where our Operations team has built an incredible system for documentation and reporting in Salesforce and we’re ready to shift our focus.
 We want the entire organization to have access to data that tells the entire story about the families we serve and the impact our solutions have on those families.